-Heres my own guideline for account management (not just margin management) — it has been working for me but may not be suitable for you.
-I try to not put at risk more than 10% of my account on any one trade.
-For example, lets say I start with $2,000 in my account.
+Here goes my own guideline for account management (not just margin management).
+It has been long-term working for me but may not be suitable for yourself.

 If you ignore margin for a moment, you can see that this will give you at least 10 trades to work with.
-If you have been practicing your system through paper trading and are confident enough to trade with real money, 10 losing trades in a row should be a rare thing.
-The $200 limit keeps me away from some trades where the market typically moves more than that, but thats OK.
-Theres no requirement to trade.
-Be patient like the hawk until your trade shows itself to you.
+If you have been practicing your system through solid paper trading routine and are confident enough to trade with real money, 10 losing trades in a row should be a rare thing.
+The $500 limit keeps me away from those kind of trades where the market typically moves far more than that, but that’s OK with me.

-Also, the smaller your account the fewer markets you can trade because of margin requirements, but there will be plenty of opportunity for you.
+Also, the smaller your account, the fewer markets you can trade because of margin requirements, but there still will be plenty of opportunity for you.

-You ll have to experiment with account management strategies to find your own comfort level but you MUST do it it.
+You’ll have to experiment with conventional account management strategies to find your own comfort level but you MUST do it.
 Trading is like any other business.
-Your first goal must be to STAY IN BUSINESS.
-You cant succeed if you are out of the game, is that right?
+Your first goal must be to STAY IN biz.
+You cannot (and will not) succeed if you are out of the game, right?

 Best of Luck to all.